The Occupational Health and Safety (OHS) Act sets the minimum standards for protecting waged, non-family farm and ranch workers.

 - to the private residence, which includes areas around the home like the lawn area, backyard or garden

 - when people are doing non-work related activities on their land, such as recreational activities like horseback riding or hunting

-Family members of the owner of a farm or ranch operation are explicitly excluded from the application of OHS.
-Family and friends can continue contributing to farming operations as they always have, and neighbours can still volunteer to help each other out.
+Family and friends can continue contributing to farming operations as they always have and neighbours can still volunteer to help each other out.

 A family member is defined as:

 - the spouse or adult interdependent partner of the farm or ranch owner; or